Stephen Foster - President

 John Webb - Vice President

-John started his career as a musician in his teens and went on to complete a Bachelor of Business majoring in marketing while working as a casual theatre technician.
+John started his career as a musician and went on to complete a Bachelor of Business majoring in marketing while working as a casual theatre technician.
 John toured extensively throughout the US and Europe with a youth arts organisation and returned to Brisbane where he performed on the local club scene and was part of the initial set up team that opened the Brisbane Convention and Exhibition Centre.
-John worked at the Queensland Performing Arts Centre developing extensive ticketing experience culminating in an integral role in the development of internet ticketing at QPAC as Administration and Systems Manager for Qtix.
+John worked at QPAC culminating in an integral role in the development of internet ticketing at QPAC as Administration and Systems Manager for Qtix.
 This period was punctuated with a stint as producer’s assistant on the original tour of Boy from OZ.
 In 2003, John joined Brisbane Powerhouse as Box Office Manager and progressed through the positions of Theatre Hire Manager, Producer – Jazz, and Operations Manager, including management of technical and production services and the functions and events business.
 John managed the practical aspects of the venue’s six-month refurbishment period in 2007.
 His subsequent appointment as Precinct Director saw him assume responsibility for the overall management of the Brisbane Powerhouse precinct, its resources and commercial tenancies.
-After 10 years at Brisbane Powerhouse, John was appointed to the role of Venue Manager, Program Leader for Logan Entertainment Centre and Community Venues in 2013.
-John was previously a member of the Performing Arts Committee of the International Association of Venue Managers.
+After 10 years at Brisbane Powerhouse, John was appointed to the role of Venue Manager, Program Leader for Logan Entertainment Centre and Community Venues in 2013 and is now Coordinator - Major Venues for Rockhampton Regional Council.

 Kerry Saul - Secretary